-If you use Scenic, we request that you cite our 2022 journal paper and/or our original PLDI 2019 paper.
+If you use Scenic, we request that you cite our CAV 2023 paper, our 2022 journal paper, and/or our original PLDI 2019 paper.

 Scenic is primarily maintained by Daniel J. Fremont.

 The Scenic project was started at UC Berkeley in Sanjit Seshia's research group.